Bed bug: 21st century

 In 2010, bed bug infestations were reported in New York houses, retail stores, cinemas, offices and schools, especially in Brooklyn and Queens.
 In early 2023, Orkin reported that Chicago, New York, Philadelphia, Cleveland and Los Angeles were the top five cities in the United States with most bed bug infestations.

 In France, these insects re-emerged, despite having disappeared from daily life in the 1950s, due to nomadic lifestyles, consumption of second-hand purchases, and bugs' resistance to insecticides, in addition to increased traveling and tourism following the COVID-19 lockdowns.
 Between 2017 and 2022, 11% of French households were infested by bed bugs, according to a report from the National Agency for Food, Environmental and Occupational Health Safety (ANSES).
 In the middle of 2023, reports emerged of a bed bug infestation spread in the capital city of Paris, when it was first seen in cinemas, then it expanded to homes, trains, schools and even hospitals.
 Treatment of this outbreak has cost France an estimated €230m annually.
 In the meantime, the United Kingdom witnessed a 65% increase in year-on-year infestations across the country, according to Rentokil.
 In November 2023, it was reported that South Korea was experiencing a bed bug infestation.

+In late November 2025 it was reported that the Cinémathèque Française in Paris had to close its four screening halls for a month due to an infestation of bedbugs.

 Society and culture

+"Don't let the bedbugs bite" is a phrase still in modern use.